PSha98/Data-Science-Business-Analytics-Internship-TSF/README.md

 Problem Statement- Predict the percentage of an student based on the no. of study hours.

 Concept- Supervised Learning using Linear Regression

+### Task 2
+Problem Statement-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+Concept- Prediction using Unsupervised ML with the help of K-Means clustering